kaspar030/RIOT/examples/suit_update/README.md

     the public key is b'a0fc7fe714d0c81edccc50c9e3d9e6f9c72cc68c28990f235ede38e4553b4724'

-We also need to generate a header file for the public key to be included in the firmware that will be porgramed in the device.
+We also need to generate a header file for the public key to be included in the firmware that will be programed in the device.

 In examples/suit_update: